tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 }
 ```

-The test creates a post-endpoint route via msocket, just like we using in our msocket-based HTTP
+The test creates a `post-endpoint` route via msocket, just like we using in our msocket-based HTTP
 server.
 Now, our test uses Akka-HTTP to POST a request to this route, using the Akka-HTTP testkit to
-“check” that what happens when the request with the proper model is sent to this endpoint is what
+`check` that what happens when the request with the proper model is sent to this endpoint is what
 expect.

 ```scala